-Our operating expenses increased by \$114 million, or 6.1%, when comparing the three months ended March 31, 2011 with the same period of 2010.
-Our operating expenses as a percentage of revenues increased to 64.3% in the current period from 64.1% in the prior year period.
-The increases can largely be attributed the following:
+Our operating expenses increased \$255 million, or 12.7%, and \$513 million, or 8.7%, when comparing the three and nine months ended September 30, 2011 with the comparable prior-year periods, respectively.
+Our operating expenses as a percentage of revenues increased from 62.0% in the third quarter of 2010 to 64.2% in the current quarter, and increased from 63.1% for the nine months ended September 30, 2010 to 64.1% for the nine months ended September 30, 2011.
+The changes in our operating expenses during the three and nine months ended September 30, 2011 can largely be attributed to the following:

-- Higher market prices for recyclable commodities Overall, market prices for recyclable commodities increased 18% as compared with the prior year period.
+- Higher market prices for recyclable commodities Overall, market prices for recyclable commodities increased approximately 26% as compared with prior year levels on a year-to-date basis.
 The year-over-year increase is the result of the continued increase in recyclable commodity prices from the near-historic lows reached in late 2008 and early 2009.
 In March 2011, market prices almost attained the decade-high levels reached during the third quarter of 2008.
-This increase in market prices was the main driver of the current quarter increase in cost of goods sold, primarily customer rebates, as presented in the table below and has also resulted in increased revenues and earnings this year; - Fuel cost increases On average, diesel fuel prices increased 27% from \$2.85 per gallon in the first quarter of 2010 to \$3.63 per gallon in the first quarter of 2011.
-Higher fuel costs caused increases in both our direct fuel costs and in the fuel component of our subcontractor costs for the first quarter of 2011; and - Acquisitions and growth initiatives We have experienced cost increases attributable to recently acquired businesses and, to a lesser extent, our various growth and business development initiatives.
-We estimate that these cost increases affected each of the operating cost categories identified in the table below and accounted for over 35% of our total \$114 million increase in operating expenses; partially offset by - Volume declines During the first quarter of 2011 we continued to experience volume declines as a result of the ongoing weakness of the overall economic environment, pricing, competition and recent trends of waste reduction and diversion by consumers.
-We continue to manage our fixed costs and reduce our variable costs as we experience volume declines, and have achieved cost savings as a result.
-These cost decreases have benefited each of the operating cost categories identified in the table below.
+Market pricing held very close to these levels during the second quarter of 2011 and, in the third quarter of 2011, reached new all time highs.
+This increase in market prices was the main driver of the current quarter increase in cost of goods sold, primarily customer recycling rebates, as presented in the table below and has also resulted in increased revenues and earnings this year; - Fuel cost increases On average, diesel fuel prices increased 32% from \$2.94 per gallon in the third quarter of 2010 to \$3.87 per gallon in the third quarter of 2011.
+On a year-to-date basis, diesel fuel prices increased 31% from \$2.94 per gallon in the first nine months of 2010 to \$3.84 per gallon in the first nine months of 2011.
+Higher fuel costs caused increases in both our direct fuel costs and in the fuel component of our subcontractor costs for the three and nine months ended September 30, 2011.
+The unfavorable impact of year-over-year increases in fuel prices on our operating costs was offset by increased revenues attributable to our fuel surcharge program; - Acquisitions and growth initiatives We have experienced cost increases attributable to recently acquired businesses and, to a lesser extent, our various growth and business development initiatives.
+We estimate that these cost increases affected each of the operating cost categories identified in the table below and accounted for over 40% of our total \$513 million year-to-date increase in operating expenses.
+Our acquisition of Oakleaf increased operating costs by \$91 million in the current quarter, primarily impacting subcontractor costs and, to a lesser extent, the cost of goods sold and other categories.
+The increase in operating expenses resulting from acquired businesses was more than offset by increased revenues from acquired businesses; and

+Volume declines - During the three and nine months ended September 30, 2011, we continued to experience volume declines as a result of the ongoing weakness of the overall economic environment, pricing, competition and increased focus on waste reduction and diversion by consumers.
+We continue to manage our fixed costs and reduce our variable costs as we experience volume declines and have achieved cost savings as a result.
+These cost decreases have benefited each of the operating cost categories identified in the table below

-The following table summarizes the major components of our operating expenses, which include the impact of foreign currency translation, for the three-month periods ended March 31 (dollars in millions):
+The following table summarizes the major components of our operating expenses, which include the impact of foreign currency translation, for the three- and nine-month periods ended September 30 (dollars in millions):